-Contact Campus Security at by dialing 903-930-1637 to notify them of the location and size of the fire.
-Campus Security will call 911 and notify Facilities Management.
+Contact Campus Police at by dialing (903) 930-1637 to notify them of the location and size of the fire.
+Campus Police will notify the City of Marshall Fire Department and notify Facilities Management.
 Always call from a safe location.
 If you have been trained and it is safe to do so, you may attempt to extinguish the fire with a portable fire extinguisher.
 If you have not been trained to use a fire extinguisher you must evacuate the area.